dpinney/helloDocker/README.md

 XXX Static website?
 Up and running in staticsite dir.
 Change the default index.html?
 Done.
 Also added some nice stop/start scripts.

+XXX What about a small Python image? python:alpine is great.
+100 MB.
+Runs flask.

-XXX Web app with form?
+XXX Web app with form? flaskdoc up and running.
 Maybe do it via a CGI script. nginx doesn't have an easy CGI interface.
-We're probably better off using Flask.
+So we went with Flask.

-OOO Something that runs on a timer?
+OOO Something that runs on a timer? https://stackoverflow.com/questions/474528/what-is-the-best-way-to-repeatedly-execute-a-function-every-x-seconds-in-python

-OOO Test out deployment to new Docker host in production.

-OOO What about a small Python image?
-Could be fun to test.

 OOO Is this really portable to Windows?
-Test on a VM.
+Move and test on a VM.

+OOO Make sure Python scripts survive as services?
+Probably better to use built in restart. https://blog.codeship.com/ensuring-containers-are-always-running-with-dockers-restart-policy/

+OOO Test out deployment to Docker host in production.

-OOO What about updates and data containers?
+OOO What about data volumes and updates to them and/or the data container pattern?

+OOO How to better manage secrets?

 OOO https://stackoverflow.com/questions/4705564/python-script-as-linux-service-daemon